nu11ptr/flexstr/README.md

     * Reference counted wrapped strings will always require an allocation for the  new `Rc` or `Arc`
         * The `String` will have to be cloned if not exclusively owned

+## Negatives

+There is no free lunch:

+* Due to being an enum wrapper + padding/alignment it ends up being 8 bytes larger than `String` on 64-bit platforms (24 vs 32 bytes)
+  * NOTE: The extra space is used, when possible, for inline string data
+* Due to usage of `Rc` (or `Arc`) it requires two allocations instead of one when using the reference counted enum variant
+* Due to the enum wrapper, every string operation has the overhead of a branching operation

+I don't consider any of these terribly serious in most of my use cases, but call them out in case these pose an issue to your workload.

+## Open Issues / TODO

+* Consider a new reference count type that inlines string contents (to avoid double allocation)
+  * This, however, prevents efficient unwrapping of `String` without another variant
+* Reinvent common macros like `format!` (and `aformat!`) for creating strings to avoid need to go back and forth to `String`

 ## License